cheat-engine/cheat-engine/trunk/Cheat Engine/release/readme.txt

 Plugins settings between the 32 and 64-bit executable are now seperated Recalculate addresses with only one selection now only updates the siblings and children.
 Doesn't touch the parent node Addresslist entries can have the notation +xxx and -xxx, which will calculate the address based on the parent address (If the parent address changes, these change automatically
+The structure dissect has been rewritten from scratch, and the functions have been exposed to lua as well

 How to use: